 I sit there for a moment, staring at the screen, like it’ll give me more answers—like Butterfly is going to pop up and tell me where the gray car took her.
 I don’t know how long I sit there looking at the screen, but I feel someone touching my hand.
 I look up and it’s Officer Burnett—she’s putting a tissue in my hand.
 I look over at Taylor, who has this completely lost puppy look on his face and I’m having a hard time understanding what’s happening.
 As if to answer my question, Taylor says, “Boss, dry your face.”

 I reach up to my cheek and didn’t know I had started to cry.
-I accepted the tissue from Officer Burnett.
+I accept the tissue from Officer Burnett.

 “Thank you, ma’am,” I manage to say.